 - 13. Considering the above, the JISC still believes that there remains much unexploited potential in JI for contributing to the international collaboration on mitigation in the longer term when the overall demand for offsets will increase.
 The JISC has proactively sought, through its work in 2011 and 2012 and its recommendations to the CMP, to ensure that the mechanism improves and remains relevant as a mitigation tool beyond 2012 as an important policy tool for Parties as they address climate change. - 14.
 At the eighth session of the CMP, Parties expressed appreciation for the work of the JISC to develop transitional measures and revised key attributes for JI in the form of draft JI guidelines, submitted with the JISC annual report.
 Parties subsequently requested the Subsidiary Body for Implementation (SBI) to further develop guidelines drawing on the work of the JISC and inputs by Parties and stakeholders. - 15.
-The JISC will also need to continue and strengthen its engagement with, and encourage proactive feedback from, stakeholders and decision-makers in the carbon market.
-The objective is to communicate market and regulatory developments and continued improvements of the mechanism, and to support parties to further draw on the strengths of JI when considering the role of market mechanisms in the evolving climate change regime. - 16.
-The JISC will continue to provide project-related activities and accreditation services for ensuring the continued timely operation of the JI system. - 17.
-The JISC considers that JI has the potential to contribute significantly to the emerging climate change regime negotiated under UNFCCC.
-The JISC therefore intends to pursue continued innovation of, and improvements to, the JI mechanism.
-In particular, this would be achieved through the revision of the JI Guidelines, and provision of strategic information to policymakers so as to allow them to benefit from lessons learned in JI, and to identify options for strengthened use of JI. - 18.
-The JISC will also need to continue its engagement with stakeholders and decision-makers in the carbon market in order to communicate market and regulatory developments and continued improvements of the mechanism. - 19.
+The JISC will continue to provide project-related activities and accreditation services for ensuring the continued timely operation of the JI system.
+Evaluating the work needed to be undertaken during this period, the JISC has prioritized the activities that are fundamental to the functioning of JI and the ones that respond more generally to the responsibilities given by the CMP to the JISC. - 16.
+The JISC will also need to continue its engagement with stakeholders and decision-makers in the carbon market in order to communicate market and regulatory developments and continued improvements of the mechanism. - 17.
 A continued increase of project submissions under both Track 1 and Track 2 processes in 2012 resulted in an improved financial situation for the JISC and its support structure, and there are sufficient resources to continue work and maintain key capacity in the short and medium terms.
-The JISC is nevertheless of the view that it needs to be judicious in its use of resources in the 2013-2014 biennium and beyond, and reduce its expenditures over time to respond to an anticipated reduced income. - 20.
+The JISC is nevertheless of the view that it needs to be judicious in its use of resources in the 2013-2014 biennium and beyond, and reduce its expenditures over time to respond to an anticipated reduced income. - 18.
 In the current biennium, the JISC is committed to regularly review the performance of the JI MAP and its support structure in light of the evolving environment and financial situation.
 This will require appropriate monitoring systems within the secretariat, many of which are already in place.